 Have you ever tried a Ferrero Rocher?
 If you don’t know what I am talking about Ferrero Rochers are little chocolate hazelnut balls of deliciousness.
 They were one of my favorite candies until going gluten-free.
 I wish they’d make them gluten-free.
 I absolutely love the combination of chocolate and hazelnuts, especially when the hazelnuts are hazelnut flour.

 These grain-free brownies remind me so much of them, and I’m not complaining about it.
-I love how quick this grain-free brownie recipe pulls together and a fresh grain-free hazelnut brownie out of the oven is moan-worthy.
+I love how quick this paleo brownie recipe pulls together and a fresh grain-free hazelnut brownie out of the oven is moan-worthy.

 Hazelnut flour is hazelnuts ground up into a flour, similar to almond flour or coconut flour.
 It’s very rich in flavor and typically works best if you mix hazelnut flour with other flours when baking.
 Hazel nut meal is another for of hazelnut flour, just not as finely ground.